 The new Library currently is not accessible to those unable to evacuate by stairs and alternative provisions are available.
-Material from the WGH Library can be delivered to MRC Institute of Genetics and Molecular Medicine reception and consulted in the MRC Institute of Genetics and Molecular Medicine Nucleus.
+Material from the WGH Library can be delivered to MRC Institute of Genetics and Cancer reception and consulted in the MRC Institute of Genetics and Cancer Nucleus.
 To arrange delivery, please contact the library.

 To arrange individual adjustments such as study rooms and reduced cost printing, students should contact the Student Disability Service as soon as possible.
 Their contact details can be found at the bottom of this webpage.
 None of the services mentioned in this document are instead of support you may receive from the Student Disability Service.

 The library is situated on the south corridor of the hospital, near the clock tower entrance and opposite the staff dining room.
 Wheelchair access is by the ramp to the fire exit door.
 Enter at the Crewe Road South entrance and there are disabled parking spaces, in car park 3 beside the Edinburgh Cancer Centre.
 On leaving the car park turn right and follow the road along till you get to a roundabout, beyond the roundabout on your right hand side will be the ramp into the library.
 You can either phone the number given for the library below in advance or phone when you arrive and a member of staff will let you in.
 Maps can be sent out in advance.
 Assistance dogs are welcome.